the tip of the toe.

-Idioms for pointe
+Idioms about pointe

 One or two, it seemed to me, were actually still tiptoeing “en pointe.”

-After a long paddle of five or six hours we arrived at Pointe des Monts, where rough weather obliged us to put ashore.Hudson Bay | R.M.
+After a long paddle of five or six hours we arrived at pointe des Monts, where rough weather obliged us to put ashore.Hudson Bay | R.M.
 Ballantyne

-He woke from it with a vigor and freshness that surprised him, and found the train pulling into the station at Pointe Levis.The Quality of Mercy | W. D. Howells
+He woke from it with a vigor and freshness that surprised him, and found the train pulling into the station at pointe Levis.The Quality of Mercy | W. D. Howells

 Como itself is the head centre for this part of the lake region, but we used it only as a pointe de dpart.Italian Highways and Byways from a Motor Car | Francis Miltoun